kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 ## Code Freeze Preparations

 As Code Freeze approaches, proper tracking ensues and merge gates become stricter.
-One of the main purposes of Code Freeze is to get issues and PRs filtered through the use of labels, with the `priority` label playing an important role on that.
+One of the main purposes of Code Freeze is to get issues and PRs filtered through the use of labels, with `milestone` and the `priority` label playing an important role on that.

 The following items help with achieving the above:

-* issues targeting your release should have a milestone, kind, and sig.
+* issues targeting your release should have a *milestone*, kind, and sig.
 * PRs linked to these issues should have the same labels and milestone.
 * priority should be `important-soon` or `critical-urgent`.

-If issues/PRs do not match the above and if they are obvious, you can add the relevant labels.
+If the needed additions on the issues/PRs do not match the above, you can add the relevant labels.

 If you are not sure (mainly priority), you can comment and ask the owner or SIG leads about the status of the issue/PR (also see [Escalation Path](#escalation-path) on pinging options).